 29223 County 28 Blvd, Frontenac, MN 55026

-Fifteen minutes southeast of Red Wing, FRONTENAC STATE PARK is a good option for camping or short hikes with smaller kids.
+Fifteen minutes southeast of Red Wing, FRONTENAC STATE PARK is a good option for overnight camping or short hikes with smaller kids.
 There are several manageable, scenic trails to do with kids in the park.
-We picked the trail to In-Yan-Teopa Rock (pictured), quite doable with various stages of little ones. ($7/vehicle permit).
+We picked the trail to In-Yan-Teopa Rock (pictured), quite doable with various stages of little ones.
+Frontenac State Park is also perfect for a picnic with a stunning view over the Mississippi River.
+This winter, we rented snowshoes for a new experience in the park, though we recommend this modus of exploration for sturdy kids (and adults!) prepared for a workout. ($7/vehicle permit).

 COLVILL PARK is THE place to go in Red Wing if kids need to blow off steam on a playground.
 It doesn’t have especially challenging equipment, but its linear layout is fun and should provide an hour of run-around time.
 The playground is designated as “universal”, created with a vision to serve children of all abilities.
 Plus there is a carefully tended Discovery Garden that will delight those who have a soft spot for fairy and gnome homes.